 So what do you get here?

 First of all, I only write things about topics where I know something, or have something to contribute to the debate.
 I don’t write things because everyone else is writing about the topic.
 For example I’m fascinated by United States politics but I know no more about it than the next person, so I’m not going to write about it.
-I’ve also been quoted in numerous publications and articles – see the About page for more.
+I’ve also been quoted in numerous publications and articles – see the About page for more – and that should give an impression of the things I am trusted to write about.
 I also write opinion pieces for some of the UK’s biggest political blogs and online magazines.

 Secondly, I am an EU policy specialist by background.
 I have a better intuitive understanding of the EU than I do of any other political system, and that includes UK politics, UK being the country of my birth.
 Yet I view EU politics through my own ideological prism, and that’s what you’ll get on the blog.
 I not a classical pro-European (and in fact I dislike the very term) in that I don’t just defend things the European Union does.
 But I want the European Union to exist, to thrive, to become more effective and democratic, to develop into a federation based on the rule of law, and I want the UK to remain a member state of the European Union.
 Beyond that I aim to be as factually accurate in my reporting of EU affairs as I can, and if I don’t know the answer I’ll say so – my excellent and knowledgeable EU nerd readers will often contribute comments correcting me.